noobling/prof-comp/Sprint 3/Project Retrospective.md

 ## Action for future projects

-* More collaboration by coding together
+* More collaboration by coding together through pre arranged times

-* Communication cohesively and within sub-teams
+* Assign more time to learning over planning and admistrative work

 * Create a coping plan in case the risks eventuate